pftq/GrokBot/README.md

 # Instructions
 1. Get an API key from https://x.ai/api
 2. Save the API key to apikey.txt
-3. Right-click GrokBot.exe - have fun!
+3. Unzip the GrokBot1-0_EXE.zip folder and run GrokBot.exe - have fun!

 There are settings available to configure in settings.ini but in general, the default is sufficient.
+The source code is available for those wanting to customize further or help improve things.

 Bonus: You can use a ChatGPT API key as well and it'll automatically use ChatGPT, but ChatGPT is nowhere near as capable, struggling even just to click the Start menu.